 On 25 March, the nation welcomed its first international tourists in a year, with the arrival of a commercial service from Taiwan to Danang.
 Passengers were required to present a negative Covid-19 test result obtained 72 hours prior to departure, and then complete a mandatory 14-day quarantine period.
 The flag carrier is expected to resume some international flights connecting Hanoi and Ho Chi Minh City with South Korea, Japan, and Australia from 3 April.
 New arrivals to Vietnam will be signed up to the Bluezone app, which helps track their movements and shows if a person has come into close contact with a Covid-19 patient.

-There are some exceptions.
-Foreigners on diplomatic or official business and highly skilled workers are currently allowed to enter Vietnam.
-The country has also opened travel bubbles with neighbouring investment partners such as South Korea, and resumed international commercial flights to Guangzhou, Taiwan, Seoul, Tokyo, Phnom Penh, and Vientiane.
-The mandatory quarantine period has been lifted in cases where a visit lasts less than 14 days.
-The change is in line with Vietnam’s Ministry of Health’s promise to facilitate the “pursuit of dual goals to combat disease and ensure economic growth.”
+Vietnam has also opened travel bubble arrangements with neighbouring investment partners such as South Korea, and resumed international commercial flights to Guangzhou, Taiwan, Seoul, Tokyo, Phnom Penh, and Vientiane.
+The mandatory quarantine period can be waived in cases where a visit lasts less than 14 days.
 All visitors must meet specific health regulations and bring the required paperwork in order to be granted entry into Vietnam.